gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    ensure delivery of the protected user messages data.

-   To support DTLS 1.2 close_notify behavior and avoid any uncertainty related to rekeying, a ULP protocol message is defined with it own PPID to enable the DTLS/SCTP layer to know that it is targeting the remote DTLS/SCTP function and act on the request to close in a controlled fashion.
+   To support DTLS 1.2 close_notify behavior and avoid any uncertainty related to rekeying, a ULP protocol message is defined with its own PPID to enable the DTLS/SCTP layer to know that it is targeting the remote DTLS/SCTP function and act on the request to close in a controlled fashion.